DCVNet: Dilated Cost Volume Networks for Fast Optical Flow: Network Architecture of DCVNet

-We use a U-Net~\cite{Ronneberger15UNet} with 3D convolutions for cost volume filtering, whose network architecture is shown in Fig.~\ref{fig:3d_unet}.
+We use a U-Net~\cite{Ronneberger15UNet} with 2D convolutions for cost volume filtering, whose network architecture is shown in Fig.~\ref{fig:3d_unet}.
 We insert an ASPP (Atrous Spatial Pyramid Pooling) module~\cite{chen2018deeplab} in the bottleneck, where the dilation rates are 2, 4, and 8.
-It takes the dilated cost volumes with a shape of $C'\times D'\times\frac{H}{8}\times\frac{W}{8}$,\footnote{We omit the batch index for simplicity here.} where $C'=D\times C$. $D$ is the number of dilation rates ($D=7$ in this paper) and $C$ is the output dimension of the similarity of two feature vectors ($C=4$, see the main paper for details). $D'=U\times V$, where $U=V=2k+1$ and $k$ is the neighborhood radius for the cost volume ($k=4$ in this paper so $U=V=9$ and $D'=81$). $H$ and $W$ are the height and width of input images, respectively.
-The output of the 3D U-Net has a shape of $D\times D'\times\frac{H}{8}\times\frac{W}{8}$.
+It takes the dilated cost volumes with a shape of $C'\times\frac{H}{8}\times\frac{W}{8}$,\footnote{We omit the batch index for simplicity here.} where $C'=D\times C\times U\times V$. $D$ is the number of dilation rates ($D=7$ in this paper), $C$ is the output dimension of the similarity of two feature vectors ($C=1$ in this paper), and $U=V=2k+1$ are the neighborhood dimensions with $k$ being the neighborhood radius for the cost volume ($k=4$ in this paper so $U=V=9$). $H$ and $W$ are the height and width of input images, respectively.
+The output of the U-Net has a shape of $D'\times\frac{H}{8}\times\frac{W}{8}$, where $D'=D\times U\times V$.